jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 # Tweet Activated Crypto Trader

-### Feb 21st 2021 - Set up for futures trading (not on github) which can use leverage up to 20x.
+### Feb 26th 2021 - Twitter query API overloaded on Elon's twitter timeline and behaving incorrectly.
+Switchng code to streaming tweets rather than querying tweets.
+Set up for futures trading (not on github) which can use leverage up to 20x.
 Successfully returned 120% (DOGE/USDT Perpetual) from Elon's latest doge tweet.

 Verified on DOGE/BTC (Kraken & Binance), DOGE/GBP, BTC/GBP (Binance), DOGE/USDT (Binance Futures), successfully made a 17%, 3%, 7% from DOGE/GBP spot trades